 What is open-source software?

 Open-source tools are software products whose source code is available for anyone to view, modify, and distribute.
 This model encourages collaboration and transparency, allowing developers from around the world to contribute to and improve the software.
 Open-source tools often come with a strong community support network, providing extensive resources and shared knowledge.
-2024 Research
+Web Apps Generator

 What are low-code open-source tools?